-You may also purchase the Hurricane Insurance Protection - Wind Index (HIP-WI) Endorsement if you have an additional level of coverage.
+The Hurricane Insurance Protection - Wind Index (HIP-WI) Endorsement is also available for purchase if you have an additional level of coverage.
 The HIP-WI Endorsement provides coverage for a portion of the deductible, up to 95 percent of the expected crop value, of the underlying crop insurance policy when the county, or a county adjacent to it, is within the area of sustained hurricane-force winds from a named hurricane as published by the National Hurricane Center (NHC) at the National Oceanic and Atmospheric Administration (NOAA).
 The HIP-WI Endorsement also includes a Tropical Storm Option.
 This option provides coverage for the same portion of the deductible of the underlying policy that is not otherwise covered, when the county, or a county adjacent to it, is subject to a tropical storm or a hurricane within its boundaries according to NOAA and determined by RMA.
+HIP-WI must be elected by the sales closing date and the value of coverage will remain consistent with the coverage established at the beginning of the insurance period according to your original Nursery Value Report.
+Proration of nursery crop premium based on the month coverage begins does not apply to HIP-WI coverage.
+HIP-WI and the OLO may not be purchased on the same insured practice under the NVS policy.